NotDhruvK/ezPay/README.md

 * You'll need a brief knowledge about Java.
 * Installation of Android Studio, Room DB.
 * Installation of Complier.

+### Introduction

+EzPay is a bill splitting mobile application which allows users to easily and accurately split up bills among a group of people.
+This application allows users to quickly and easily keep track of which people owe what, and can provide a convenient way for people to pay each other back.

+### Features

+1. The main feature is the ability to quickly and easily divide up bills between a group of people.
+This feature is often used when people are out to dinner, or when a group of people are splitting up a shared expense.
+EzPay allows users to specify how much each person is responsible for, and can also track payments to ensure that everyone pays their fair share.

+2. The application can also be used to track shared expenses over a period of time.
+This can be useful when people are sharing a house or an apartment, or when people are splitting up the cost of a vacation.
+The application can also be used to track expenses related to a business, such as when contractors are hired to do a job.

+3. The application can also provide users with a convenient way to pay each other back.
+This can be done through a variety of methods, such as GPay, PayTM, PayPal, or even direct bank transfers.
+This can be especially helpful if a user does not have enough cash on hand to pay for their portion of the bill.

 [contributors-shield]: https://img.shields.io/github/contributors/NotDhruvK/EzPay.svg?style=for-the-badge
 [contributors-url]: https://github.com/NotDhruvK/EzPay/contributors